DQL¶

 Execution Mechanism¶

-- Per Time Series Processing: Apply Rollup functions independently to each time series
+- Per-time series processing: Apply the Rollup function separately to each independent time series

-- Aggregation Calculation: Execute group aggregation on the Rollup-processed results
+- Aggregation calculation: Execute group aggregation on the results after Rollup processing

 Application Scenarios¶